-Provision a Linux SQL Server VM in Azure
+Create a Linux SQL Server vNext virtual machine with the Azure portal

 Create a Linux VM with SQL Server installed